Brazil divided on renaming Maracanã stadium after Pelé

 SAO PAULO (AP) — Brazilians would agree that Pelé is the greatest soccer player ever, but they differ on renaming the historic Maracanã stadium in his honor.

-The stadium’s name could soon change if Rio de Janeiro’s governor agrees to pay a tribute to the three-time World Cup winner.

-Rio’s state legislature voted 65-5 last week to give Gov. Cláudio Castro the authority to rename it after 80-year-old Pelé, officially “Edson Arantes do Nascimento – Rei Pelé.”
+The stadium’s name could soon change if Rio de Janeiro Gov. Cláudio Castro agrees to honor the three-time World Cup winner.
+He has until next week to decide after being authorized by the state’s legislature to rename the Maracanã as “Edson Arantes do Nascimento – Rei Pelé.”

-Castro would be removing the late journalist Mário Filho’s name from the stadium, which has hosted two World Cup finals and the opening and closing ceremonies of the 2016 Olympic Games.

-Castro has until next week to decide.
-His spokeswoman, Denise Ribeiro, told The Associated Press on Tuesday that the governor isn’t ready to make a decision yet, as his priorities are in fighting the COVID-19 pandemic, but that he could decide this week.

-The Brazilian star scored his 1,000th goal at the Rio stadium on Nov.
-19, 1969, and played many memorable matches there.
-It was also at the Maracanã that Pelé at age 16 debuted for Brazil, on July 7, 1957.
-That 2-1 defeat against Argentina also featured his first goal in the yellow shirt.

-The Rio stadium’s official name is currently “Jornalista Mario Filho,” after a Brazilian sportswriter credited with the idea to build such a colossus for the 1950 World Cup.
-If Castro agrees with the legislature, Filho’s name will stay on only at a sports complex around the arena.
+The stadium is officially named “Jornalista Mario Filho” for the Brazilian sportswriter credited with the idea to build such a colossus for the 1950 World Cup.
+If Castro agrees with the legislature, Filho’s name will only stay on a nearby sports complex.

 The iconic ground was originally named “Municipal Stadium,” which stayed on the arena’s entrance from 1950 until 1966, when Filho died.

-Filho used his sports newspaper “Jornal dos Sports” to coordinate a successful campaign to convince Rio’s citizens that the stadium had to be constructed nearer to the city center instead of an original plan for it to be built in a neighborhood far away.
+Filho had used his newspaper “Jornal dos Sports” to coordinate a campaign to convince Rio’s citizens that the stadium had to be constructed nearer to the city center instead of an original plan to build it in a neighborhood far away.

 Filho’s grandson, Mario Neto, told The Associated Press that he recognizes the importance of Pelé in Brazilian soccer culture but said the proposed change is “irrational.”